 1984: he started to apply Qi Filed technique to qigong training and qigong healing

 1986: Dr. Pang published his Qi Field theory, along with a series of other new qigong theories published afterwards.
-Those combined became the solid foundation of Qigong Science, listed in his books.
+Those combined became the foundation of modern Qigong Science, listed in his books.

 1988: Dr. Pang found the Hebei Shijiazhuang Zhineng Qigong Institute.

-November 1991: the institute was renamed as Huaxia Zhineng Qigong Healing and Training Center.
+November 1991: the institute was renamed as Huaxia Zhineng Qigong Healing and Training Center, also known as medicineless hospital to many practitioners who came for healing.

 January 1992: Huaxia Zhineng Qigong Research Center was constituted.